[i]*No photos from the orphanage due to event requests and no qualms about it either*[/i]

-Donned the big merry fellas red over suit and with temps around 5°, the wired heat underneath.
-Then fired up the steed for a day of merriment.
+Donned the big merry fellas red over suit and fired up the steed for a day of merriment.

 Starting in Odaiba at @8:30am we floated down the expressway to the big Daikukofuto PA and enjoyed a nice long break there that gave us enough time to eat, check out the cool cars and generally be merry.
-We had about 30 santas, several reindeer and gaggle of xmas clad riders.
-I think we stole the attention away from the Lamboghinis and Porsches :cool_sunglasses: and by the number of cameras and size of the crowd on our departure, we should turn up somewhere on the net :later:
+We had about 30 santas, several reindeer and a gaggle of xmas clad riders.
+I think we stole the attention away from the Lamboghinis and Porsches 😎 and by the number of cameras and size of the crowd on our departure, we should turn up somewhere on the net.

-Then, made our way down the bayside and exited the expressway at Sachiura for the run thru Kanazawa and over the ridge into the back of Kamakura.
+Then we made our way down the bayside and exited the expressway at Sachiura for the run thru Kanazawa and over the ridge into the outskirts of Kamakura.
 Plenty of waves and ‘HoHoHo!
 Merry Xmas!’ going ons.
 Plenty of waves back and cameras flashing too.

 The sun was shining and warm, the traffic was light and surf was up so the ride along the coast was sweet!
 Great day to be riding the beachside strip!
 Things got a little merry for us when a white night riding an MT01 tried to out-do the Santa brigade so we broke formation and brought some high rpm xmas cheer to all of our hearts.
 ‘HoHoHo’

 From Daikoku, I led the crew headed to the Elizabeth Sanders Home in Oiso.
 Another crew went to The Chigasaki Farm.

 At the orphanage, the kids were stoked to see us and there seemed to be more of them than last year.
 All was good, the principal sang some Karaoke style jinglebells with his own vocal/instrumental accompaniment and dance.